-For quite a long time Unity installer was coming with custom MonoDevelop distribution to assist Unity developers with starting with game development.
-At that time it was the only available option for many, since other solutions were simply too expensive.
-Then Visual Studio Community has been introduced and almost immediately it became the default Unity C# IDE, but only on Windows operating system family.
-It seems like quite soon we will have another player on the market and his name is JetBrains Rider.
+For quite a long time, Unity installer came with a custom MonoDevelop distribution to assist Unity developers with starting with game development.
+At that time, it was the only available option for many, since other solutions were simply too expensive.
+Visual Studio Community was then introduced, and almost immediately it became the default Unity C# IDE, but only on the Windows operating system family.
+It seems like quite soon we will have another player on the market and its name is JetBrains Rider.

 .NET enslaved by Windows

 It’s not surprising that the language created by Microsoft works best on Windows operating system family.
 It seems that even Microsoft is surprised by how .NET got so popular these days.
 It’s a bit of a problem, because today we’re entering a new era in which Windows is no longer a dominant operating system in the world and .NET is widely used on variety of platforms thanks to Unity.
 If Microsoft wants to keep .NET position and profit out of development tools, .NET must become a cross-platform framework for real.